jscoq/jscoq/README.md

 Emilio J. Gallego Arias `e+jscoq at x80.org`.

-## How to Install ##
+## How to Install/Build ##

-* First you need to build a dual 32/64 bits Ocaml toolchain.
-You need a recent opam system and a multiarch gcc (`gcc-multilib` package in Debian/Ubuntu), then run:
+* First, you need a dual 32/64 bits Ocaml toolchain.
+Get a recent opam and a multiarch gcc (`gcc-multilib` package in Debian/Ubuntu), then run:
 ````
+$ cp -a opam/4.02.3+32bit ~/.opam/compilers/4.02.3/
 $ git clone https://github.com/ocsigen/js_of_ocaml.git ~/external/js_of_ocaml
 $ ./toolchain-setup.sh
 ````
-  and that should do the trick.
+  and it should do the trick.

   If your copy of js_of_ocaml is in a different location, edit the setup script and set the JS_OF_OCAML_DIR variable appropriately.
 Tweaking the NJOBS